Home Balance Check Why This Resource Types of Gift Cards Using Gift Cards Online Contact Us

 File a complaint if needed.
 If you believe your rights under the CARD Act were violated, the Consumer Financial Protection Bureau (CFPB) accepts complaints.

 We don't provide personalized advice, but we're happy to point you toward the right information.
-Reach out through our Contact form.
+Use our gift card balance check guide or reach out through the Contact form.

 Common Questions

-Quick answers to the questions we hear most often about gift cards, federal protections, and how this resource works.
+Quick answers to the questions we hear most often about giftcardmall/mygift balance check, federal protections, and how this resource works.

 Under the Credit CARD Act of 2009, gift card funds cannot expire for at least five years from the date of purchase or the last load.
-The card itself (the physical plastic) may have an earlier expiration date, but the issuer is required to replace it or transfer the balance at no charge.
+The issuer is required to replace it or transfer the balance at no charge.

-Yes, but only under specific conditions.
-An inactivity fee can only be charged after 12 consecutive months of no use, and only one fee per month is permitted.
+Yes, but only after 12 consecutive months of no use, and only one fee per month is permitted.
 All fees must be clearly disclosed on the card packaging before purchase.

-Open-loop cards (like Visa or Mastercard gift cards) are issued by banks and accepted anywhere that network is accepted.
+Open-loop cards (like Visa or Mastercard gift cards) are accepted anywhere that network is accepted.
 Closed-loop cards are issued by a specific retailer and can only be used at that store or chain.
-Both types are protected under federal law, but their balance-check methods and fee structures can differ.
+Both types are protected under federal law.

 First, verify the balance through the issuer's official website or phone number.
-A decline can happen for several reasons unrelated to the balance — including merchant compatibility issues with open-loop cards, or a card that needs activation.
-If the balance is confirmed and the card still doesn't work, contact the card issuer directly with your receipt information.
+A decline can happen for several reasons including billing address mismatch or activation delay.
+Contact the card issuer directly with your receipt information if the issue persists.

 No. MyGiftsCardSmall is an independent educational resource.
-We are not affiliated with any card issuer, payment network, or retailer.
-We do not sell gift cards, earn commissions, or have any financial relationship with the companies we mention.
+We are not affiliated with Gift Card Mall, any card issuer, payment network, or retailer.
 Our goal is simply to help consumers understand their rights.